Non-Insured Health Benefits: Eligibility

 Non-insured health benefits are available for eligible First Nations people and Inuit in Canada, as well as infants under one year whose parent is eligible.

 Inuit

 Inuit must be Canadian residents and must be beneficiaries of the Nunavut Land Claims Agreement or beneficiaries of the Inuvialuit Final Agreement.
 Inuit living in Nunavut or the Northwest Territories are automatically registered for the program when they receive their territorial health care card.
 If they live outside the land claim settlement area they must register with the land claim organization and provide documentation to the government to receive an 'N' number, a personal identification number.

 First Nations

 First Nations people must be Canadian residents and a Registered Indian according to the Indian Act in order to access NIHB programs.

+Recent updates (2023–2025)

+A list of recent NIHB program updates highlights improvements and policy changes: